|Oracle® Audit Vault and Database Firewall Auditor's Guide

 Oracle AVDF lets you protect database secured targets with a database firewall.
 The firewall monitors SQL traffic to the database, logs activity, sends alerts, and can also block specific types of SQL statements and replace them with substitute statements that you configure.

 A firewall policy determines how the database firewall handles SQL traffic to the secured target database.
 Oracle AVDF includes a firewall policy editor that lets you design a firewall policy.
-You can design the policy by analyzing your current SQL statement traffic, or providing a file of SQL statements, and then configuring settings in the firewall policy based on these statements.
+You can design the policy by analyzing your current SQL statement traffic, and then configuring settings in the firewall policy based on these statements.

 Once you design the policy in the Audit Vault Server policy editor, you can upload it to a secured target in the auditor console.
 You can assign a different policy to different secured targets.